RobertoPrevato/DataEntry/README.md

 ```

 ## For more information
-Refer to the rich documentation in [GitHub wiki](https://github.com/RobertoPrevato/DataEntry/wiki), or contact the author at: `roberto.prevato@gmail.com`.
+Refer to the rich documentation in [GitHub wiki](https://github.com/RobertoPrevato/DataEntry/wiki).